 Chapter 5: The Third Movement

 The third movement in a traditional symphonic form is typically a dance movement.
-Symphony no. 5 builds on this tradition, with the third movement being inspired by a minuet.
+Symphony No. 5 builds on this tradition, with the third movement being inspired by a minuet.
 A minuet is typically light-hearted and written in a quick ‘Allegro’ tempo using ¾ time, with a contrasting middle section (often a trio) that is usually slower than the minuet preceding and following it.
 My take on a minuet in this movement is much slower in tempo and darker in timbre.
 The movement is still ternary, with a focus on the sonic world of A minor and its bII as an extension of the primary 0 to 1 thematic motive.
 There is a shift to F minor by measure 137 that continues through the end of the movement.

 The A section’s opening phrase [III-1] occurs from measures 1-32, with a transition [III-T1] from 33-37 and a second permutation of the A theme [III-2] occurring from measures 38-69.
 The material from 70-85 should be seen as a return to [III-1].
 Following this first large section of music, to be referred to as A, there is a developmental section that functions structurally as B beginning at measure 86.
 This developmental B section lasts through measure 117, after which there is a transition [III-T2] that makes use of material from A (specifically [III-1]).
 It creates a brass chorale that serves to announce the coming of the end of the movement, and a shift to the tonality of F minor.
 Measures 139-170 are a restatement of the A material in the new key of F minor, structured the same way as before, except with the melody starting immediately on the V before settling into the newly established key center.
 The movement’s closing section begins at measure 171 and focuses on the background material from the movement which, due to the orchestration used, creates a significantly darker tone than the rest of the movement featuring bassoons, low-register violas, and two of the lowest commonly-used notes on the double bass.